 As a result of completing the Graphic Design Program, the student will be able to:

-- understand and use appropriately, in both verbal and written context, the technical vocabulary associated with the Graphic Design profession;
+- Understand and use appropriately the technical vocabulary associated with the Graphic Design profession;